Rob Van Dam: X Division Champion (2012–2013)

-The following week, Van Dam was allowed to pick his opponent for Bound for Glory and opted to challenge Zema Ion for the TNA X Division Championship.
+The following week, Van Dam was allowed to pick his opponent for Bound for Glory on October 14 and opted to challenge Zema Ion for the TNA X Division Championship.
 Van Dam defeated Ion to win the X Division Championship for the first time at Bound for Glory.
 On the October 25 Impact Wrestling, Van Dam made his first successful title defense, defeating Ion in a rematch.
 Following the win, he would be attacked by Matt Morgan and Joey Ryan.
 The following week, Van Dam was defeated by Ryan in a non-title match after an interference from Matt Morgan.
 Afterwards, he would again be attacked by Morgan.
 On November 11 at Turning Point, Van Dam defeated Ryan to retain the X Division Championship, after which, he would be attacked by Matt Morgan for the third consecutive time.
 Four days later on Impact Wrestling, he successfully defended the title against Kid Kash.
 Van Dam retained the X Division Championship against Austin Aries on November 29 after losing to him via disqualification, following interference from Bully Ray.

 Van Dam made another successful title defense on December 9 at Final Resolution, defeating Kenny King.
 On the following episode of Impact Wrestling, Van Dam lost a non-title match to King, when King pinned him with his feet on the ropes.
 On January 13, 2013, at Genesis, Van Dam defeated Christian York to retain the X Division Championship.
 On the February 7 episode of Impact Wrestling, Van Dam successfully defended the X Division Championship against Kenny King and Zema Ion in a three-way match.
 Two weeks later, Van Dam defeated King again to retain his title.
 Van Dam lost the X Division Championship to King on the February 28 Impact Wrestling, ending Van Dam's reign at 137 days.
 In March 2013, Van Dam's TNA contract expired and he did an interview about his future with TNA, stating that he would return to television in WWE or TNA, saying that he was negotiating with both companies.
 According to Van Dam, he lost his passion for professional wrestling during his work in TNA due to the attitude of his coworkers.